Hey Kids (Start Here)

 They drink.

-“You know what though,” Newton says, leaning forward, looking at Starr intently.
+“You know what though,” Newton says, leaning forward, looking at Starr.
 “I bet he’d love your book.”

 “Do you really think so?”
 Starr whispers.

-“Don’t I fucking know it,” Newton says in a cracked whisper, looking like he’s fighting a fresh wave of Leibniz-induced emotion.
+“Don’t I know it,” Newton says in a cracked whisper, fighting a fresh wave of Leibniz-induced emotion.
 And then, with a look Hermann knows well, has come to both anticipate and dread, he slams his hand, palm down, on the table.
 It’s loud enough to startle nearby patrons.
-“I have an idea,” he snaps, pulling out his phone.
+“I have an idea.”
+He pulls his phone from his pocket and starts dialing.

 “Oh Gott,” Hermann mutters.

-Newton puts the phone to his ear.
-“Mako!” he says, half shouting.
+Newton presses the phone to his ear.
+“Mako!” he says, half shouting over the noise in the bar.
 “Yeah, sorry, it’s loud in here.
 This might sound like a weird request but I feel like it’s kind of up your alley.
-Didn’t you say you had some kind of fancy profile piece coming up.
+Didn’t you say you had some kind of fancy profile piece coming up?
 Like for—oh.
 Well, damn.
-Sure, yeah, I mean, Rolling Stone is great if you’re into that kind of thing.”
+Sure, yeah, I mean, Rolling Stone is okay if you’re into that kind of thing.
+Whatever.”

 “Is he talking to Mako Mori?”
-Starr asks in a stage whisper to Hermann.
+Starr asks in a stage whisper.

 Hermann manages to simultaneously nod and roll his eyes.